opendocsg/slw-judgments-backfill/2007_SGHC_204/report.md

 Similarly, in _Teo Ai Nee_ at 87, [49], Yong Pung How CJ specifically referred to the formulation “knows or ought reasonably to have known” in s 99 of the SIA, and stated that it was “beyond doubt that it [referred] to an objective state of knowledge”.

 73     In my judgment, there is force in the contrary argument made by the respondent’s counsel, Mr Fong, that s 199 of the SFA makes reference to at least two _separate and distinct_ types of _mens rea_ , with the second limb of s 199(ii) clearly contemplating constructive knowledge tested against an objective standard.
 It follows that s 199(i) should refer to a subjective (and, therefore, different) mental element.
 Indeed, it should be noted that the word “or” separates s 199(i) and s 199(ii).
 This is significant because “[i]n ordinary usage, ‘and’ is conjunctive and ‘or’ is disjunctive” (see P St J Langan, _Maxwell on the Interpretation of Statutes_ (N M Tripathi Private Ltd, 12th Ed, 1969) at p 232; see also _id_ at pp 233–234).
-Although I commented in _PP v Low Kok Heng_ [2007] 4 SLR 183 at
+Although I commented in _PP v Low Kok Heng_ <span class="citation">[2007] 4 SLR 183</span> at

 [69]–[72] that the use of the word “or” may not produce a disjunctive result in _every_ case and that, depending on the relevant parliamentary intent, a conjunctive meaning may have to be given to this word, I am of the view that, in the present case, there is no reason for the word “or” in s 199 of the SFA to be accorded anything other than its ordinary disjunctive meaning.